You should always be ready to improve your writing accuracy.

-3. Typos involving small common words like that and than, it and is and there and their are easy to make.
+3. Typos involving short common words like that and than, it and is and there and their are easy to make.

 4. When you use numbered bullets, make sure they are correctly sequential.

-11. It’s always quite obvious when a writer should of done a grammar check before showing the world how much they doesn’t know about very good, or bad grammar.
+11. It’s always quite obvious when a writer should of done a grammar check before showing the world how much they doesn’t know about very good or bad grammar.

 12. Be quite sure that your title is relevant and is an accurate summary of your article about 10 writing tips.